On nodal deformations of singular surfaces in $\mathbb P^3$: Introduction

 \begin{problem} Let $S\in \mathbb S_n$ be a degree $n$ singular surface in $\mathbb P^3$.
 In the closure of which Severi varieties $V^{\mathbb P^3, |\mathcal O_{\mathbb P^3}(n)|}_\delta$ the point [S] corresponding to $S$ is contained?
 In particular, compute $\delta_S$. \end{problem}

 Though this question is rather basic, it does not seem to have received much attention so far.

-One can ask a similar question for plane curves, and it seems to have been considered for the first time by G. Albanese in \cite{Alb}, where he claimed that an irreducible plane curve of degree $n$ and genus $g$ sits in the closure of the Severi variety $V^{\mathbb P^2, |\mathcal O_{\mathbb P^2}(n)|}_\delta$, with
+One can ask a similar question for plane curves, and it seems to have been considered for the first time by G. Albanese in \cite{Alb}, where he claimed that an irreducible plane curve of degree $n$ and genus $g$ is contained in the closure of the Severi variety $V^{\mathbb P^2, |\mathcal O_{\mathbb P^2}(n)|}_\delta$, with

 and $\delta$ is, of course, the maximum integer for which this happens.
-However Albanese's arguments do not meet the present standard of rigor, and this theorem has been proved in more recent times by Arbarello--Cornalba \cite {AC} and Zariski \cite {Za}.
+However, Albanese's arguments do not meet the present standard of rigor, and this theorem has been proved in more recent times by Arbarello--Cornalba \cite {AC} and Zariski \cite {Za}.

 In the case of surfaces in $\mathbb P^3$ the problem is much more complicated and we have no idea of what could be a general answer to it.
-In the present paper, which should be regarded as having an experimental flavor, we focus on two study cases, namely: (a) the case in which $S$ has a single ordinary or quasi--ordinary singularity of multiplicity $m$ (for the definitions see the beginning of Section \ref {sec:ord}) and, (b) the case in which $S$ has ordinary singularities along a line, i.e., at the general point of the line $S$ has normal crossings, and at finitely many points of the line it has \emph{pinch--points} (i.e., the tangent cone consists there of a plane with multiplicity 2).
+In the present paper, which should be regarded as having an experimental flavor, we focus on two study cases, namely: (a) the case in which $S$ has a single ordinary or quasi--ordinary singularity of multiplicity $m$, cf. Definition \ref{def:ordinary}; (b) the case in which $S$ has ordinary singularities along a line, i.e., at the general point of the line $S$ has normal crossings, and at finitely many points of the line it has \emph{pinch--points} (where the local equation is: $x^2y-z^2=0$).

+In both cases (a) and (b), we explicitly construct nodal deformations of our surface $S$ using a suitable degeneration argument.